Read our damp and mould report focusing on Awaab's Law

 Publishing complaint information can also be used to promote any positive feedback that has emerged from complaint handling.

-Is there further guidance on the information that should be included in the governing body response?
-Should this be presented foreword within the report?
+• Is there guidance on the information needed in the governing body response?
 Should the statement be from the Chair or the Member Responsible for Complaints (MRC)?

 The purpose of publishing the governing body’s response is: